 Build your course timetable for the Fall and Winter terms.
 The template is already divided into timeslots according to the University’s course schedule.

 Consult the official source of information on all University of Ottawa programs.
 You can find your program requirements, such as which mandatory, optional and elective courses you need to take, and read course descriptions.

-To help you with course enrolment, we’ve created tutorials that provide tips and explain functions like finding and changing courses, how to use your shopping cart, how to add your name to a waitlist, how to check your progress towards completing your academic requirements and much more.
+To help you with course enrolment, we’ve created tutorials that provide tips and explain functions like finding and changing courses, using your shopping cart, adding your name to a waitlist, checking your progress towards completing your academic requirements and much more.

 - See the tutorials under the various uoZone applications.